crosstyan/crosstyan-notes/Haskell.md

 ### Golf Game

+> Example from the book: Functional Programming Simplified (Scala Edition)

 Imagine that you’re on the first hole of a golf course, and you swing at a ball three times, with these results:

 - The first ball goes 20 yards
 - The second ball goes 15 yards
 - The third swing is a “swing and a miss,” so technically the ball goes 0 yards
 - The fourth ball goes 200 yards

+Thinking of state as pushing onto a list

 ```haskell
 type Distance = Int